Ladrillo/testing-vanilla-dom/README-instructor.md

 If you make changes, make sure that all tests are passing in your local, and that you upload to Codegrade any fixtures that suffered changes.

 The latest version of `msw` (0.25.0 at this time) causes a crash in the console.
-Check before bumping the version.
+Check before upgrading to a version newer than 0.24.4.

 ## Setup